frankthvandeven/BlazorDemo.com/README.md

 # BlazorDemo.com
-This is a web application written with Blazor WebAssembly and the Kenova framework.

-It demonstrates rapid software development with the Kenova framework.
+This is a web application written for Blazor WebAssembly and demonstrates the rapid software development that is possible with Microsoft Blazor.

+The application serves as a showcase for my Blazor programming work.
+I've personally developed all the components featured on this site, and it is entirely constructed using C# and JavaScript without the use of external frameworks.

+It includes some pretty sophisticated components like the TabComponent, where a dropdown menu is displayed when there isn't enough space to display all the tab items on the tab bar.

 The application is running on https://www.blazordemo.com

-The application has been upgraded to .NET 8, and the Kenova sources are included.
+See https://sysdev.nl for my contact details.